Lebensreform: Connections to Nazi ideology

+The Nationalist physician Artur Fedor Fuchs began the League for Freikörperkultur (free body culture), giving public lectures on the healing powers of the sun in the "Nordic sky", which "alone strengthened and healed the warrior nation".
+Ancient forest living and habits presumed to have been followed by the ancient tribes of Germany were considered beneficial to regenerating the Aryan people, according to Fuchs' philosophy.

+Hans Sùren, a prominent former military officer and sports instructor, published Man and the Sun (1924), which sold 240,000 copies; by 1941 it was reissued in 68 editions.
+Sùren promoted the Aryan master race concept of physically strong, militarized men who would be the "salvation" of the German people.

 Effect in the United States

-Some of the less well-known protagonists of the movement in Germany, such as Bill Pester, Benedict Lust and Arnold Ehret, emigrated to California at the end of the 19th and until the mid-20th century, where they strongly influenced the later hippie movement.
-One group, called themselves the "Nature Boys", settled as a commune in the California desert.
-One member of this group, eden ahbez, wrote the song Nature Boy, (recorded in 1947 by Nat King Cole), popularizing the "back-to-nature" movement in mainstream America.
-Eventually, a few of these Nature Boys, including Gypsy Boots, made their way to Northern California in 1967, just in time for the Summer of Love in San Francisco.
+Some of the less well-known protagonists of the movement in Germany, such as William Pester, Benedict Lust, and Arnold Ehret, emigrated to California at the end of the 19th and until the mid-20th century, where they strongly influenced the later hippie movement.
+One group, calling themselves the "Nature Boys", settled as a commune in the California desert.
+One member of this group, eden ahbez, wrote the song Nature Boy, recorded in 1947 by Nat King Cole, popularizing the "back-to-nature" movement in mainstream America.
+Eventually, a few of these Nature Boys, including Gypsy Boots, made their way to Northern California in 1967, taking part in the Summer of Love in San Francisco.

 Today

-Many contemporary environmental and other movements (the organic food movement, many fad diets and "back to nature" movements, as well as "folk movements"), have their roots in the Lebensreform movement's emphasis on the goodness of nature, the harms to society, people, and to nature caused by industrialization, the importance of the whole person, body and mind, and the goodness of "the old ways".
+Many contemporary environmental and other movements, such as the organic food movement, various fad diets, "back to nature" movements, as well as "folk movements", have their roots in the Lebensreform movement's emphasis on the goodness of nature, the harms caused by industrialization to society, people, and nature, the importance of the whole person—body and mind—and the goodness of "the old ways".